Updated September 2020

 As a prospective parent, you will want to keep your loved ones – including your future baby and birth mother – safe.
 This means staying away from others if you have any symptom of illness, even those that may feel like the common cold.
 According to the World Health Organization, common reported symptoms of COVID-19 include:

 - Dry Cough

-If you are experiencing these symptoms contact your health care provider right away.
+If you are experiencing these symptoms, please contact your health care provider right away.
+There are many places to get a COVID-19 test.
 Your doctor can help you determine next steps for possible diagnosis and treatment.
-If you are tested and do, in fact, have COVID-19, you may need to be quarantined for several weeks.
+If you are tested and do, in fact, have COVID-19, you may need to be quarantined for 10 or more days.
 Rest assured that you are likely to fully recover.
-If you have a positive test result, however, it is important to contact your adoption specialist to determine the timeline of your adoption.
+If you have a positive test result, it is important to contact your adoption specialist to determine the timeline of your adoption.

 - What if the expectant/birth mother we are working with has COVID-19?